Takakiriy/typrm/README.md

 ## Settings tag and #template tag: replaces settings values

-About the text you want to replace, you must write `variable name: value` below `settings:`.
+About the text you want to replace, write `variable name: value` with deeper indentation below `settings:`.
-Variable names cannot contain #.

     settings:
         __ProjectName__: react1